malaskowski/aet-docker/README.md

 - Visualiser console: `http://<docker-machine-ip>:8090`

+## Configuration
+### External MongoDB
+You may run AET with external MongoDB instance (not running on Docker).
+Use Karaf ENV `MONGODB_URI` to setup mongodb uri at the cluster run time.

+### Reports app url customization
+Use Karaf ENV `REPORT_DOMAIN` to set custom IP/domain address where AET report is available

+## Debugging
+To debug bundles on Karaf set environment vairable `KARAF_DEBUG=true` and expose port `5005` on karaf service.

 ## Runing AET Suite
 To run AET Suite simply define `endpointDomain` to AET Karaf ip with `8181` port, e.g.:
 > ` mvn aet:run -DendpointDomain=http://<docker-machine-ip>:8181`